d-stephenson/d-stephenson.github.io/_posts/2021-04-02-journal-six-dat602.md

 Working with data requires queries to be called against the database, these can take the form of:

-Select queries: The retrieval of information from the database that is displayed in a 'virtual' table Action queries: Requests activities on the database such as the creation of new tables Aggregate queries: Perform calculations against a determined set of values
+Select queries: The retrieval of information from the database that is displayed in a 'virtual' table<br>
+Action queries: Requests activities on the database such as the creation of new tables<br>
+Aggregate queries: Perform calculations against a determined set of values<br>

 <h4>Select Queries</h4>

 Select queries retrieve rows or columns from tables within a database, the select statement can include the following clauses:

 <b>INTO</b> - Creates a new table and inserts the results of the query

 <b>FROM</b> - Can be used in SELECT, UPDATE and DELETE statements and specifies the table source

 <b>JOIN</b> - A join is used where a result is produced from two or more tables in the database, join types are:
 - <b>INNER</b>: Returns all matching rows, discarding unmatched rows
 - <b>FULL [OUTER}</b>: A row from either the right or left table not meeting the join condition is included in the result set
 - <b>LEFT [OUTER]</b>: All rows from the left table not meeting the join condition is included in the result set
 - <b>RIGHT [OUTER]</b>: All rows from the right table not meeting the join condition is included in the result set

 <b>WHERE</b> - Used to define the search condition for the returned rows

 <b>GROUP BY</b> - Groups rows with the same values into summary rows, can be used with aggregate functions such as COUNT, SUM, AVG

 <b>HAVING</b> - Exclusive use in SELECT statements and specifies a search condition for a GROUP BY or aggregate

 <b>DISTINCT</b> - Used to return only those values that are different, those that are not duplicated in a table

 <b>OVER</b> - Defines a set of rows within a query result as specified by the user

 <h4>Action Queries</h4>